nikolailevshakov/scenario-examples-courses/Docker/publishing-ports/step1/text.md

-Initiate a container named `sample-app`:
+Firstly, initiate container named `app-1`:
+* mount `/root/app-1` directory on the host to the `/usr/share/nginx/html` directory within the container
 * utilize the `nginx:alpine` image
 * ensure port `80` on the host is mapped to port `80` within the container